 Sarah was first introduced to grant writing in college when she switched to a Professional Communication major and a Professional Technical Writing minor.
 Through a college grant writing course coupled with her dad’s prompting to pursue grant writing, Sarah became more curious about the field.

 As Sarah considered how to go after a grant writing career, she liked the idea of gaining additional professional grant writing experience.
-She landed a local part-time grant writing job alongside freelancing as a grant writer with the training taught in the Collective.
+She landed a local part-time grant writing job and grew her freelance grant writing business.
+She propelled her career forward, despite having no prior grant writing experience through her training taught in the Collective.

 From working part-time at her local Salvation Army to freelancing for a botanical garden nonprofit and a nonprofit journalism organization, Sarah has deeply appreciated the challenge and excitement of learning about different fields.
 It has definitely proven to be a great option for those looking for jobs with a communications degree.

 If you’re interested in becoming a grant writing consultant, check out this free training on how you can pull off a meaningful career change.Access Free Class